MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/controlling-driver-access.md

 ---
-title:  Controlling driver access
+title:  Controlling WDM driver access
-description: This article describes steps you can take to help control access to your driver. ms.assetid: 7908AC6E-93EA-4EF1-8086-701F76160DFE ms.author: windowsdriverdev ms.date: 09/29/2017 ms.topic: article ms.prod: windows-hardware ms.technology: windows-devices
+description: This article describes steps you can take to help control access to your driver. ms.assetid: 7908AC6E-93EA-4EF1-8086-701F76160DFE ms.author: windowsdriverdev ms.date: 11/02/2017 ms.topic: article ms.prod: windows-hardware ms.technology: windows-devices
 ---

-# Controlling driver access
+# Controlling WDM driver access

 This article describes steps you can take to help control access to your driver.